RetroDECK/ES-DE/THEMES-LEGACY.md

         * `badges name="md_badges"` - ALL
             - The "badges" metadata.
 Displayed as a group of badges that indicate metadata such as favorites and completed games.
         * `datetime name="md_lastplayed"` - ALL
             - The "lastplayed" metadata.
 Displayed as a string representing the time relative to "now" (e.g. "3 hours ago").
         * `text name="md_playcount"` - ALL
             - The "playcount" metadata (number of times the game has been played).
         * `text name="md_description"` - POSITION | SIZE | FONT_PATH | FONT_SIZE | COLOR | Z_INDEX
             - Text is the "desc" metadata.
 If no `pos`/`size` is specified, will move and resize to fit under the lowest label and reach to the bottom of the screen.
         * `text name="md_name"` - ALL
             - The "name" metadata (the game name).
 Unlike the others metadata fields, the name is positioned offscreen by default

 ### Types of properties

 * NORMALIZED_PAIR - two decimals, in the range [0..1], delimited by a space.
 For example, `0.25 0.5`.
 Most commonly used for position (x and y coordinates) and size (width and height).
 * NORMALIZED_RECT - four decimals, in the range [0..1], delimited by a space.
 For example, `0.25 0.5 0.10 0.30`.
 Most commonly used for padding to store top, left, bottom and right coordinates.
 * PATH - a path.
 If the first character is a `~`, it will be expanded into the environment variable for the home path (`$HOME` for Linux or `%HOMEPATH%` for Windows) unless overridden using the --home command line option.
 If the first character is a `.`, it will be expanded to the theme file's directory, allowing you to specify resources relative to the theme file, like so: `./../general_art/myfont.ttf`.
 * BOOLEAN - `true`/`1` or `false`/`0`.
-* COLOR - a hexidecimal RGB or RGBA color (6 or 8 digits).
+* COLOR - a hexadecimal RGB or RGBA color (6 or 8 digits).
 If 6 digits, will assume the alpha channel is `FF` (not transparent).
 * FLOAT - a decimal.
 * STRING - a string of text.

 ### Types of elements and their properties

 Common to almost all elements is a `pos` and `size` property of the NORMALIZED_PAIR type.
 They are normalized in terms of their "parent" object's size; 99% of the time, this is just the size of the screen.
 In this case, `<pos>0 0</pos>` would correspond to the top left corner, and `<pos>1 1</pos>` the bottom right corner (a positive Y value points further down).  `pos` almost always refers to the top left corner of your element.
 You *can* use numbers outside of the [0..1] range if you want to place an element partially or completely off-screen.

 The order you define properties in does not matter.
 Remember, you do *not* need to specify every property!